-- 1. A score for each stage of the graduate student lifecycle, sorted into following phases based on their commitment to DEIJ principles and practices: phase 1 (beginning) to phase 2 (evolving), phase 3 (transforming), and phase 4 (innovating). - 2.
+- 1. A score for each stage of the graduate student lifecycle, sorted into following phases based on their commitment to the principles and practices for fostering a culture of inclusive excellence: phase 1 (beginning) to phase 2 (evolving), phase 3 (transforming), and phase 4 (innovating). - 2.
 Resources and support that are targeted at the necessary areas of growth for each stage.
-The EP Tool will help administrators, faculty, and staff reflect and make structural change through both qualitative and quantitative assessment, and cuttingedge DEIJ research and resources for change.
-We initially adapted the EP Tool from a DEIJ Rubric developed by Human Resources at the University of Washington that focuses on staff diversity and inclusion.
+The EP Tool will help administrators, faculty, and staff reflect and make structural change through both qualitative and quantitative assessment, and cuttingedge research and resources for change.
+We initially adapted the EP Tool from a rubric developed by UW Human Resources that focuses on staff inclusion and access.